BENSEBTI/Text-analyzer/README.md

 # Text-analyzer
-This is a ruby text analyzer  , it gives you the number of each word in a given and there recurrence . and if you want to know the recurence of specific word he will be happy to provide you with that :)
+This is a ruby text analyzer  , it gives you the number of each word in a given text and there recurrence . and if you want to know the recurence of specific word he will be happy to provide you with that :)